-Hospice is, first and foremost, a philosophy that acknowledges and embraces the fact that death is the natural conclusion to life.
-The role of a hospice team is to provide comfort and support to a person who is in the final stages of a terminal illness, and help that person prepare for his or her eventual death with as much dignity as possible.
+Hospice is, first and foremost, a philosophy that acknowledges and embraces the fact that dying is the natural conclusion to life.
+The role of a hospice team is to provide comfort and support to a person who is in the final stages of a terminal illness and help that person prepare for his or her eventual death with as much dignity as possible.

 Everyone experiences death in their own way, and there is no rigid schedule of events.
 Still, there is a natural process to dying that follows a general pattern with some specific signs that help hospice workers determine that the end is drawing near.